 Cause 2: Red Flags on Your Test

 I worked with an ESL student whose scores were withheld after he improved a few hundred points.
-We sent in letters on his behalf about all the prep he'd done between tests, but College Board still canceled his scores in the end.
+We sent in letters on his behalf about all the prep he'd done between tests, but the College Board still canceled his scores in the end.

 In addition to helping you solve problems while you're taking the SAT, it's a good idea to show your work in your test booklet in the event that this happens to you.
-Then you could more easily prove that you didn't cheat.
+This way you can more easily prove that you didn't cheat.

 Cause 3: Irregularities at Your Testing Site

 Another possible reason for score delay would be irregularities at the testing site.
 As an example, this happened during the June 6, 2015 SAT, when some students got an extra five minutes on what should have been a 20-minute section.